evaneaston/openweathermap/README.md

 Automatic, building of

-* release binaries (to be manually installed, cargo binstalled, or packaged)
+- release binaries (to be manually installed, cargo binstalled, or packaged)
-* cross-platform container images
+- cross-platform container images

 is in the works as are several [other features](https://github.com/evaneaston/openweathermap/issues).

+### Get An API Key

+To obtain an OpenWeatherMap API Key, see [this section](#getting-an-openweathermap-api-key).

-### Config File
+### Create A Config File

 Create a config file.
 Start with the the template below (also available in source [here](./exporter/owm_exporter-template.yaml) )
-This file should be named `owm_exporter.yaml` and placed in the working directory from where you plan to run the exporter or in the user's home (`~/`, `%USERPROFILE`) directory.
+This file should be named `owm_exporter.yaml` and placed in the working directory from where you plan to run the exporter or in the user's home (`~/` ,  `%USERPROFILE%`) directory.

 ```yaml
 #listen: